Tsim Sha Tsui Centre and Empire Centre

 Tsim Sha Tsui Centre (尖沙咀中心) and Empire Centre (帝國中心) are two office buildings and shopping malls in East Tsim Sha Tsui, Kowloon, Hong Kong.
 They are connected by a covered pedestrian bridge.

 History

 The Tsim Sha Tsui Centre was developed in 1980 by Sino Group, where the headquarters are now located.
 It was the first building built in East Tsim Sha Tsui.
 The architect of the building was Wong & Ouyang.

 Access

-They shopping malls are located near the East Tsim Sha Tsui station and the Star Ferry service to Hong Kong Island.
+They shopping malls are located near the Tsim Sha Tsui East station and the Star Ferry service to Hong Kong Island.